j-mckerracher/impute-missing-data/README.md

 - Value
 - Units

 However, the data time intervals are irregular.
-Certain time periods have data recorded every second, while others have gaps of several seconds between data points.
+Certain time periods have data recorded every minute, while others have gaps of several minutes between data points.

-Your goal is to develop a method to **impute the missing values** at a **specific time interval**, which will be provided.
+Your goal is to develop a method to **impute the missing values** at a **one-minute interval**.
 The challenge is to accurately fill in these gaps, ensuring a consistent time series for further analysis.

 ### **Objectives:**

 1. **Data Resampling**:
-   - Resample the data at the given time interval (e.g., 1 second, 5 seconds, etc.), filling in gaps where data is missing.
-The time interval will be provided during the challenge.
+   - Resample the data at one-minute interval, filling in gaps where data is missing.

 2. **Imputation Techniques**:
    - Use at least two different methods to fill the missing values.
-You can choose from techniques such as:
+You can choose any technique.
+Here are some examples:
      - Forward/Backward Fill
      - Linear Interpolation
      - Spline Interpolation